aws-solutions/media-services-application-mapper/solution-pkg/docs/INSTALL.md

 When you are installing a CloudFormation template listed below, from Choose a Template select "Specify an Amazon S3 template URL" and paste in the URL below exactly as provided for any MSAM-supported region.
 Do not change the region name in the URL path or bucket name.

-### Master Template: All Resources
+### Root Template: Install All MSAM Resources

-As of release v1.5.0, the CloudFormation templates distributed for MSAM include a master template that installs the complete solution into a single region.
-The master template nests and deploys the existing five templates automatically.
+As of release v1.5.0, the CloudFormation templates distributed for MSAM include a root template that installs the complete solution into a single region.
+The root template nests and deploys the existing five templates automatically.

-If you need to upgrade your installation from the individual templates to the master template, see this note below about migrating your DynamoDB tables.
+If you need to upgrade your installation from the individual templates to the root template, see this note below about migrating your DynamoDB tables.

 `https://rodeolabz-us-west-2.s3.amazonaws.com/aws-media-services-application-mapper/latest/aws-media-services-application-mapper.template`